microsoft/health-architectures/Postman/README.md

 ## Step 2 - Assign user/app roles for Postman in Azure API for FHIR and FHIR-Proxy

 1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your Azure API for FHIR instance.
-Go to the resource group and click on your Azure API for FHIR app name in the list.
+When in the resource group **Overview**, click on your Azure API for FHIR app name in the list.
 <img src="./docs/images/Screenshot_2022-02-15_142434_edit2.png" height="328">

 2. Go to the **Access Control (IAM)** blade.
 Click on the **Roles** tab.